band-aide/building-band-aide/README.md

 If we build Band-Aide, they will come.
 If they need a feature, they can help build it.
 They being us.
 We being everyone.

+## Building Band-Aide

+Weekly Twitch stream on twitch.tv/ibmdeveloper at 3pm ET on Wednesdays

 ## Core
 - **API** (Catalog?
 Universe?
 All the Things?)
 	- users